What is an armed forces tax refund?

 I live at home with my partner or parents.

 As long as your home is your primary residence, you can claim for tax refunds.

 I am married, and I live in married quarters.

 If your married quarters are on or off a military base but you spend your leave time there, this will be classed as your main residence.
 The refund will be calculated on the mileage between your workplace and your quarters.
 If you receive Home to Duty allowance (HTD) this could restrict your claim.
 We can check it against the limits, and if there is a shortfall, it can be made up.

 I live in a British Army single living accommodation.

-If you are living fulltime at a British military base, you are unable to make a claim.
+If you are living full-time at a British military base, you are unable to make a claim.
 If you live on a base on a part-time basis and leave for weekends or during your official leave time to another address, this then becomes your main residence.
-If you are already receiving the Get You Home Travel allowance (GYH), but it does not cover all of the travel expense, you can claim to make up the shortfall.
+If you are already receiving the Get You Home Travel allowance (GYH), but it does not cover all of the travel expenses, you can claim to make up for the shortfall.